iamefe/Efe-Nvchad-Setup/README.md

 ## Language servers

-These are the specific configuration names for the servers you intend to use here For automatic installation and custom configuration (optional) place them in configs/lspconfig.lua and then run `:MasonInstallAll`. https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md
+These are the specific configuration names for the servers you intend to use here: https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md

+For automatic installation and custom configuration (optional) place any of them you want in configs/lspconfig.lua and then run `:MasonInstallAll`.

 ## Svelte format on save configuration

 As of Nov.
-29. 2024, all that you need to do is install [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) globally.
+29. 2024, all you need to do is install [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) globally.
 No formatting configuration needed.
 You should also install and setup the Svelt LSP too.

 ```sh
 yarn global add prettier-plugin-svelte

 ```

-## POPULAR SHORTCUTS AS SEEN IN VS CODE
+## POPULAR SHORTCUTS

 - Go to import definition - gd
 - Move line up or down - alt + k or j